 Kilspindie may not be long but it will challenge every club in your bag.
 One of my favourite golf courses to play with hickory cubs in East Lothian Scotland.

-Dave Finn is our Canadian Correspondent.
-To read more about his golf travel adventures visit www.goftravelandleisure.com
+To read more about Dave Finn's golf travel adventures visit www.goftravelandleisure.com

 Reminded me of Crail’s Balcomie course.
 The opening holes after the benign par 3 opener were excellent.
 Running along the coast and forever threatening the right hand slice they provide a stiff test especially in the chilly wind I experienced in the late April cold snap.